UVADS/git-basics/docs/creating-repositories.md

     ```

 5. This will create a new subdirectory with the name of the repository.
 You can change the name of the directory if you like.
-6. If there are multiple branches in the GitHub repository and you want to clone them all, use these commands:
+6. If there are multiple branches in the GitHub repository and you want to clone them all, use these commands (using this repository as an example):

     ```
     git clone git@github.com:UVADS/git-basics.git
-    cd <repository-name>
+    cd git-basics/
     git fetch --all
     for branch in `git branch -r | grep -v HEAD`; do git checkout -b $branch $branch